-When I think of Old Time Traditional Music I think of music that was played in the Appalachian Mountains or backwoods of Arkansas, Missouri and across the American frontier from the 16th to 19th centuries.
-Even some early 20th century.Ē
+When I think of Old Time Traditional Music, I think of music that was played in the Appalachian Mountains or backwoods of Arkansas, Missouri and across the American frontier from the 16th to 19th centuries including the early 20th century.

 Here is where I think the stories get interesting and the tunes get all twisted up and why there are so many tunes that sound the same but have different titles.
 You have a Scotsman teaching a Swede to play a ballad or an Irishman teaching Frenchman a jig and each of these people putting their own twist to the tune you get a very interesting sound.
 Maybe not like it was or was not originally written.
 The bottom line to me is the song was passed on and that makes it traditional.